RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Dataset Design for

 \textbf{Machines.} All experiments were conducted using NVIDIA RTX A6000 GPUs with 48GB of memory and Intel Xeon Silver 4210/4310 CPUs.
 Constructing all datasets required about 10,400 GPU hours.

-\textbf{Predictive Models.} As predictive models, we used those provided by RelBench~\cite{robinson2024relbench}, which use Pytorch-Frame~\cite{hu2024pytorch} to encode each table and pass the embeddings to graph neural networks (GNNs).
-Specifically, for classification and regression tasks, we used Heterogeneous GraphSAGE~\cite{hamilton2017inductive} with sum aggregation to update embeddings for the final predictions, and for recommendation tasks, we used ID-GNN~\cite{you2021identity}.
-As the RelBench models do not support edge modeling of tables, we extended them to incorporate edge features and used them when tables are modeled as edges (refer to Appendix~\ref{app:relbenchmodel}).
-We additionally used three alternative predictive models, as described in Section~\ref{subsec:modelgeneralization}.
+\textbf{Predictive GNNs.} As predictive machine learning models, we used GNNs provided by RelBench~\cite{robinson2024relbench}, which leverage PyTorch-Frame~\cite{hu2024pytorch} to encode each table as input to the GNNs.
+Specifically, for classification and regression tasks, we employed Heterogeneous GraphSAGE~\cite{hamilton2017inductive} with sum aggregation to update embeddings for the final predictions.
+For recommendation tasks, we utilized ID-GNN~\cite{you2021identity}.
+As the RelBench GNNs do not support edge modeling of tables, we extended them to incorporate edge features and used them when tables are modeled as edges (refer to Appendix~\ref{app:relbenchmodel}).
+We additionally used three alternative predictive GNNs, as described in Section~\ref{subsec:modelgeneralization}.

-\textbf{Training Details.} Based on the training protocol (including the training, validation, and test splits) provided by RelBench~\cite{robinson2024relbench}), we tuned only the learning rate for each graph model.
+\textbf{Training Details.} Based on the training protocol provided by RelBench~\cite{robinson2024relbench} (including the training, validation, and test splits), we tuned only the learning rate for each graph model.
 The other hyperparameters were fixed to the combinations that yielded the best overall performance on 50 randomly sampled graph models.
 For classification and regression tasks, we selected the learning rate from \{0.005, 0.001, 0.0005\}, and for recommendation tasks, from \{0.001, 0.0005, 0.0001\}.
 The number of training epochs was fixed at 20, which was empirically sufficient for convergence.
 For reliability, we repeated each experiment with 15 different random seeds for the \fone{} and \event{} datasets, and with 5 seeds for the remaining datasets.
-Refer to Appendix~\ref{app:datasethyperparams} for further training details.
+Refer to Appendix~\ref{app:datasethyperparams} for further details.